Sudden violent storms batter France, leaving deadly toll and widespread chaos

 Large hailstones were reported in Peyrehoarde and Montegut, Meteo France said.

-Paris' Orly Airport reported several flight delays due to severe weather, with Charles de Gaulle Airport clocking a gust of 53 mph as the storms blew through.
+Paris' Orly Airport reported several flight delays due to the severe weather, with Charles de Gaulle Airport clocking a gust of 53 mph as the storms blew through.

 The storms came amid a blistering heat wave in the heart of France.
 The high temperature at Paris-Orly was 99 degrees before rapidly cooling off during the thunderstorms.